-Once the questionnaires have been completed and collected, the critical next step is to analyse the results.
-The analysis does not need to be sophisticated.
 The aim is to help highlight some areas to look at in more detail.
 It is important to clarify up front your reason(s) for using the tool, highlighting any particular areas of interest that you'd like to explore further.
 It is useful to identify:

-- The strongest rated culture of care themes i.e. those that have been most consistently rated 'agree' and 'strongly agree' - The weakest rated culture of care themes i.e. those that have most consistently rated 'disagree' and 'strongly disagree' - The themes with a wide range of responses where there is no clear agreement or disagreement.
+- The strongest rated culture of care themes i.e. those that have been most consistently rated 'agree' and 'strongly agree' - The weakest rated culture of care themes i.e. those that have been most consistently rated 'disagree' and 'strongly disagree' - The themes with a wide range of responses where there is no clear agreement or disagreement.